The Bible continues to

 Thoughts are everything.
 If we have the right thoughts, we will have the right

 actions.
-Every action, good or bad, is preceded by thoughts that lead us to that
+Every action, good or bad, is preceded by thoughts that lead us to

-in Philippians 4:8, Finally, brethren, whatsoever
+says in Philippians 4:8, Finally, brethren,

-these things.
+think on these things.

 In verse eighteen Deborah